toast-commit/arma-reforger-tactical-manual/README.md

-# Arma Reforger Rat Bible - Solo Tactics Guide 1.3
+# A Rat's Life - Solo Tactics Field Manual
 The Ultimate Guide to Stealth, Sabotage and Solo Operations in Arma Reforger

 # THE RAT BIBLE